nachoddiaz/Quant/2024 python for trading/README.md

 ![](https://github.com/nachoddiaz/Quant/blob/main/2024%20python%20for%20trading/img/CAPM_as_linear_regression.png)

-Where R is the total return, alpha is the absolute return (return that cant be explained by the market), beta is the systematic risk (exposure of R to the market + cant be diversified away) and epsylon is the idiosyncratic risk (can be eliminated via diversification)
+Where R is the total return
+Alpha is the absolute return (return that cant be explained by the market) Beta is the systematic risk (exposure of R to the market + cant be diversified away).
+If its greater than 1, Epsylon is the idiosyncratic risk (can be eliminated via diversification)

 ##